Automorphisms of the Torelli complex and the complex of separating curves: Complexes and groups associated with a surface

 \subsection{The mapping class group and its subgroups}

 Let $S$ be a surface.
-The {\it extended mapping class group} $\mod^{*}(S)$ for $S$ is the group consisting of all isotopy classes of homeomorphisms on $S$, where isotopy may move points in the boundary of $S$.
-The {\it mapping class group} $\mod(S)$ for $S$ is the subgroup of $\mod^{*}(S)$ of index two consisting of all isotopy classes of orientation-preserving homeomorphisms on $S$.
-The {\it pure mapping class group} $\pmod(S)$ for $S$ is the group consisting of all isotopy classes of orientation-preserving homeomorphisms on $S$ which fix each boundary component of $S$ as a set.
-The reader should consult \cite{fm} and \cite{iva-mcg} for fundamentals of these groups.
+The {\it extended mapping class group} $\mod^*(S)$ for $S$ is the group consisting of all isotopy classes of homeomorphisms from $S$ onto itself, where isotopy may move points in the boundary of $S$.
+The {\it mapping class group} $\mod(S)$ for $S$ is the subgroup of $\mod^*(S)$ consisting of all isotopy classes of orientation-preserving homeomorphisms from $S$ onto itself.
+The {\it pure mapping class group} $\pmod(S)$ for $S$ is the subgroup of $\mod(S)$ consisting of all isotopy classes of orientation-preserving homeomorphisms from $S$ onto itself that fix each boundary component of $S$ as a set.
+The reader should consult \cite{fm}, \cite{flp} and \cite{iva-mcg} for fundamentals of these groups.

-Given the isotopy class $a$ of an essential simple closed curve in $S$, we denote by $t_{a}\in \mod^{*}(S)$ the {\it (left) Dehn twist} about $a$.
-For an ordered BP $x=(a, b)$, we write $t_{x}=t_{a}t_{b}^{-1}$ and call it the {\it BP twist} about $x$.
-The {\it Torelli group} $\cali(S)$ for $S$ is the subgroup of $\pmod(S)$ generated by Dehn twists about all separating curves and BP twists about all BPs in $S$.
+Given the isotopy class $a$ of an essential simple closed curve in $S$, we denote by $t_a\in \pmod(S)$ the {\it (left) Dehn twist} about $a$.
+For an ordered BP $x=(a, b)$, we write $t_x=t_a t_b^{-1}$ and call it the {\it BP twist} about $x$.
+The {\it Torelli group} $\cali(S)$ for $S$ is the subgroup of $\pmod(S)$ generated by Dehn twists about all separating curves in $S$ and BP twists about all BPs in $S$.
 The {\it Johnson kernel} $\calk(S)$ for $S$ is the subgroup of $\pmod(S)$ generated by Dehn twists about all separating curves in $S$.
-It is clear that both $\cali(S)$ and $\calk(S)$ are normal subgroups of $\mod^{*}(S)$.
+Both $\cali(S)$ and $\calk(S)$ are normal subgroups of $\mod^*(S)$.
 We refer to \cite{putman-tor} for variants of the definition of the Torelli group.
-Note that if $S$ is a surface of genus zero, then any curve in $S$ is separating, and thus both $\cali(S)$ and $\calk(S)$ are equal to $\pmod(S)$.
+Note that if $S$ is a surface of genus zero, then any curve in $S$ is separating in $S$, and thus both $\cali(S)$ and $\calk(S)$ are equal to $\pmod(S)$.